Paul Wesley: 2009–2017: The Vampire Diaries and film roles

+In 2016, he co-starred in the comedy The Late Bloomer.
+His other feature credits include HBO's Shot in the Heart directed by Agnieszka Holland and Lionsgate's Peaceful Warrior.

-2018–present: Directing, theatre roles, and Tell Me a Story
+2018–present: Directing, theatre roles, Tell Me a Story and Star Trek: Strange New Worlds

 Wesley began directing The Vampire Diaries in its fifth season and produced the series at the start of season 8.
 He directed episode 16 in season 2 of Shadowhunters for Freeform.
 In November 2016, it was announced that under the label of his newly formed production company, Citizen Media, Wesley signed a deal with Warner Bros.
 Television to produce four new television shows, including Confessions of a Drug-Addicted High School Teacher, written by Jason Smith; Pecos, written by Shawn Christensen; Finding Natalie, written by Hilary Bettis and Shanghai Summer, written by Oanh Ly.

 His theater work includes the co-lead in the well-received off-Broadway production Cal in Camo at the Rattlestick Theater in New York City.
 He was also the co-lead in Sensitive Skin, written by Shem Bitterman.
-In March 2018, Wesley joined the New York Theater Workshop's production of Zurich in New York City.
+In March 2018, Wesley joined the New York Theatre Workshop's production of Zurich in New York City.

 In June 2018, it was reported that Wesley had joined the main cast of the CBS All Access TV series Tell Me a Story, which was created by Kevin Williamson.
-Wesley currently has a development deal at Kapital Entertainment.
+In 2019, Wesley's production company, Citizen Media signed a development deal at Kapital Entertainment.
 Other network television directing credits include Shadowhunters and Roswell, New Mexico.
 He also starred in the second episode of the Netflix miniseries Medal of Honor as Staff Sergeant Clint Romesha.

-Upcoming projects

 On March 15, 2022, it was announced Wesley was cast as James T. Kirk for the second season of Star Trek: Strange New Worlds on Paramount+.
+He made his first appearance on the show as a guest star in the season one finale.
+On February 4, 2024, at the 51st Saturn Awards, Wesley won the Saturn Award for Best Guest Star in a Television Series for his role as Kirk in Strange New Worlds.